The 2023 Delta Scholars Summer Institute will be held June 19-June 30 at Mississippi State University and the Delta region.

 During the summer conference, students will take an Innovation Tour of the Delta, where they’ll have the chance to meet and learn from researchers, non-profit organizations, and community members who have worked to tackle difficult issues in their community through bold new approaches and community-led efforts.
 During their time in Clarksdale, students will attend the Delta Regional Forum, where they will hear from a wide variety of presenters about current research and work impacting the Delta region.
 At the end of the program, students will have the opportunity to present their own project proposals.

-Following the Summer Institute, the Delta Scholars will reconnect in the fall for five days at Harvard University in Cambridge, MA.
+Following the Summer Institute, the Delta Scholars will reconnect in the fall for five days in Boston visiting Harvard and Brandeis Universities.
 This trip provides an opportunity for students to share updates on their projects, receive continuing feedback, reflect on lessons learned from the program, and discuss how those lessons might be applied to solving other problems in or outside of Mississippi.
-The Scholars also engage with Harvard students and faculty working on Mississippi issues, including Harvard Law students in the Mississippi Delta Project.
+The Scholars also engage with Harvard and Brandeis students and faculty working on Delta issues, including Harvard Law students in the Mississippi Delta Project.
 The goal of this intellectual exchange is to provide both sides with fresh perspectives, promote dialogue that can push their work forward, and foster networks of young leaders that might collaborate in the future.

 The Delta Scholars program is a collaborative effort between the Shackouls Honors College at Mississippi State University, Mississippi State University's Southern Rural Development Center, University of Mississippi's Center for Population Studies, the Delta Directions Consortium, the Harvard School of Public Health, the Harvard Law School, the Phillips Brooks House Center for Public Service and Engaged Scholarship at Harvard College, and Brandeis University.